patternfly/training-scenarios/html-css/module-3/step3-instructions.md

 Let’s continue to practice how to add modifier classes to components.

-## Task: Add modifier classes to the alert component
+## Task: Apply visual and state modifiers to the Alert component.
 a.
-Using the documentation at this link https://pf4.patternfly.org/components/Alert/examples/, <strong> follow the instructions </strong> to modify the three alert components.
+In this example we will show you how you can apply visual modifiers and state modifiers to the same component or element.
+Using the documentation at this link https://pf4.patternfly.org/components/Alert/examples/, <strong> follow the instructions </strong> to modify the three Alert components.

-b. <strong> Copy code to the editor.</strong> Click the <strong>Copy to Editor</strong> button below to add html for an Alert to the index.html file.
+b. <strong>Copy code to the editor.</strong> Click the <strong>Copy to Editor</strong> button below to add html for three Alert components to the index.html file.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-alert&quot;&gt;